Home > Bags > Clutches + Pouches > Adjustable Slimline Waist Pack

 - Place the bottom lining piece right side down, on top of the exterior, sandwiching the zipper between the two layers of fabric.
 As above, align the top raw edge of the lining fabric with the edge of the zipper tape.
 Pin all three layers together, being careful to pin through just the top of the zipper so the zipper is still operable.

 NOTE: In order to stay as close to the zipper as possible, if your machine has the ability to adjust needle position (as our Janome machines do), move the needle all the way to the left.

 - Open the zipper about half way prior to starting your seam.

 - Stitch a ¼” seam through all the layers.
-Go slowly, you want your seam nice and straight.
+Your zipper might be slightly different in width.
+The key is to be close to the zipper’s teeth, which may be slightly wider or narrower than ¼”.
+Go slowly; you want your seam nice and straight.